Original Paper

 Overall Comparison

-Figure 6 and Figure 7 display scatter plots of the performance of the various algorithms in predicting S. aureus methicillin resistance and T. vaginalis infection.
+and display scatter plots of the performance of the various algorithms in predicting S. aureus methicillin resistance and T. vaginalis infection.
 The horizontal and vertical axes in these figures represent the AUROC and average power consumption, respectively.
 The two dashed lines in the figures represent the average AUROC values and mean power consumption levels for the nine algorithms.
-Only the XGB and RF algorithms had higher than average AUROC and power consumption results for both data sets.
-Figure 6 and Figure 7 also illustrate the difference between the NN-based and non-NN–based algorithms.
+Only the XGB and RF algorithms had higher than average AUROC and power consumption results for both data sets. and also illustrate the difference between the NN-based and non-NN–based algorithms.
 All NN-based algorithms are located in the lower half-plane in these figures and all the other algorithms, except for the kNN algorithm, are located in the upper half-plane in the figures.
 These results indicate that the NN-based algorithms had higher power consumption levels than those of the non-NN–based algorithms, even when model compression was executed through methods such as pruning or quantization.

 Principal Findings and Related Works